Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Conclusion

 We must assert again that Jesus' ministry was to bear the weight of sin, carrying it outside the camp to be fixed to the cross.
-He never had a part in sin, so God never punished him or poured out His wrath on Him.
-He did exactly what the Father wanted.
+He never had a part in sin, so the Father never punished him or poured out His wrath on Him.
+Jesus did exactly what the Father wanted.

 The Father knew that men would torture the Messiah, He knew they would crush Him and beat Him.
 It pleased the Father that Jesus was completely obedient through this torture, and approved of Him.